 When an employee is wrongfully dismissed, they have a choice to make.
 Accept their employer’s offer or take steps to fight for more severance.

 Fighting a wrongful dismissal case seems complicated, but it isn’t.
 Essentially, as discussed above, the only issue in wrongful dismissal is calculating severance.
 Pure wrongful dismissal is not concerned with any other issue like how or why the employee was terminated.
 In most pure wrongful dismissal cases, the judge’s decision (if the matter gets that far) is just a short document that summarizes the employee’s circumstances (i.e. age and years of experience, etc.), similar wrongful dismissal cases in the past, and a brief calculation of how much severance the particular employee should get based on their circumstances and the past case law.
-See a sample of some of our firm’s completed wrongful dismissal cases here to get an idea of what gets analyzed and decided in a wrongful dismissal case.

 In some wrongful dismissal cases, the employee may have to first argue, for example, that his termination clause is unenforceable or that he was wrongly fired for cause, which makes the matter more complicated.
 In these cases, these issues will have to be resolved before a determination of wrongful dismissal can be made.